Bulbarrow Hill

 Rawlsbury Camp, a five acre Iron Age hill fort, is situated on a promontory of the hill.
 Little remains of the camp except the twin embankments and intermediate ditch which surrounded it.
 The hill gets its name from the several barrows that adorn the hill.
 Additionally, a medieval trackway crosses the ridge.

 The hill is a popular launch site for paragliders.

 The TV presenter Jack Hargreaves who died in 1994 had his ashes spread on Bulbarrow Hill above his home, Raven Cottage.

+Bulbarrow Hill features heavily in the song Third Track Main Camera Four Minutes by the indie band Half Man Half Biscuit.

 Radio towers

 Bulbarrow Hill has been used for radio towers since 1942.
 In 1942, the RAF installed a Gee station there as the master of the "southern" Gee chain.
 This station had wooden masts. the Gee station was used until 1957.
 The USAF then used the site together with a site at Ringstead.

 As of 2016, the site is used for telecommunication masts.
 The twin radio transmitter towers are used by the emergency services.